AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-procedure.md

 # Add a type

 Sequential Data Store (SDS) types define the shape and structure of events and how to associate events with streams of data.
 Once created, you cannot modify a type.
-You can add one of two types: Base Types or Enum Types
+You can add one of two types: **Base Types** or **Enum Types**.

 # [Base type](#tab/tabid-1)

+To add a base type, follow these steps:

 1. In the left pane, select **Data Management** > **Sequential Data Store**.